Amaha / / / Bipolar Disorder: Signs and Symptoms

 Signs and Symptoms of Bipolar Disorder in Men

-Men usually experience:
+Men with bipolar disorder usually experience:

 • More classic manic symptoms (grandiosity, risk-taking, hyperactivity).